-We rely on our direct suppliers to provide information on the origin of the 3TG contained in components and materials supplied to us-including sources of 3TG that are supplied to them from lower tier suppliers.
+We rely on our direct suppliers to provide information on the origin of the 3TG contained in components and materials supplied to us - including sources of 3TG that are supplied to them from lower tier suppliers.
 Contracts with our suppliers are frequently in force for multiple years or more and we cannot unilaterally impose new contract terms and flow-down requirements.
-As we enter into new contracts, or our contracts renew, we are considering adding a clause to require suppliers to provide information about the source of conflict minerals and smelters.
+As we enter into new contracts, or our contracts renew, we include a clause to require suppliers to provide information about the source of conflict minerals and smelters.
+We also included a Conflict Minerals related provision in Hubbell's standard Terms and Conditions.
 In the meantime, as described below, we are working with selected suppliers to insure that they provide the 3TG sourcing information until the contracts can be amended.

-We surveyed direct suppliers representing in excess of 90% of our 2013 expenditures for direct materials.
+We surveyed direct suppliers representing in excess of 90% of our 2014 expenditures for direct materials.
 We assessed our industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching the Dodd-Frank Act.